equinix-labs/metal-iot/k8s/README.md

 These files will allow you to use [Terraform](http://terraform.io) to deploy a [Kubernetes](http://kubernetes.io) cluster using [k3s](http://k3s.io), The certified Kubernetes distribution built for IoT & Edge computing!

-The deployment will deploy k3s and the entire server-side of the Sprint/Packet drone IoT demo.
+The deployment will deploy k3s and the entire server-side of the Sprint/Equinix Metal drone IoT demo.
 When it is done, you will be able to visit `https://gateway.yourdomain.com/function/render-map` to view the demo.

 ## Install Terraform